umtcn/screenshot-viewer/README.md

 [Screenshots can be added here]

+## Contributions
+I welcome all kinds of contributions.
+If you want to improve the project or fix any issues, please open a Pull Request.

+## License
+This project is licensed under the MIT License.
+For more information, see the LICENSE file.

 ## Data File

+The language names and size keys in the JSON file should match the languages and sizes used in the project.
+Screenshots should be specified as arrays.
+If there are no screenshots for a particular size, the respective field can be an empty array.

 The JSON data file can be found in the `src` folder with the name `screenshots.json`.
 The structure of the file is as follows: